nihaopay/unionpay/README.md

 reference number, should be an unique alphanumeric string up to 30 characters.<br />

 See https://docs.nihaopay.com/api/v1.2/en/ for detail.<br />
+Replace the token number in config.java to start demo.<br />
 Click the "click" button to start a request.<br />

 Output:<br />